ldsec/pelta/README.md

 - `--kappa`: Kappa security parameter.
 Defaults to `9`.
 - `--rel`: The relation to run.
 Can be `keygen`, `aggr_keygen`, `collective_dec`, `keyswitch`, `bootstrapping`, or `relinkeygen`.
 Defaults to `keygen`.

-**Important:** Note that the files need to be regenerated for every ring.
-Please remove the cached files in the root folder by invoking `rm *.test` after switching the ring parameters.

 ## Interpreting the output
 The program runs the protocol `n` many times where `n` is the number of executions supplied through the program arguments.
 The final output contains both the average and individual running times for `Setup`, `Prover`, and `Verifier` across the runs.